DavidCorral94/PUBG-Stats/README.md

 # PUBG-Stats

-A web tool that makes you able to see your own stats on PUBG and compare it with others!
+A web tool that makes you able to see your own stats on PUBG and also compare it with others!
+You can filter by Season and Region.

 You can have a look in [https://pubg-stats.herokuapp.com/](https://pubg-stats.herokuapp.com/)